ai-lead-hub/ark_prototype/docs/sprint-1-architecture.md

 ### manifest.json

-Lives on S3.
+Lives on Object Storage.
 The Django backend reads/writes it.
 Serves as a portable snapshot of the project state.

 ```json
 {